linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 # Dollar Duration Weighting of Yield-Spread Swap Strategies

 A common active bond portfolio strategy is to position a portfolio to capitalize on expectations regarding the yield spread between sectors in the market.
 It is critical when assessing yield-spread strategies to compare positions that have the same dollar duration.
-To understand why, consider two bonds, X and Y. Suppose that bond X has a price of  $80 and a modified duration of 5, while bond Y has a price of$ 90 and a modified duration of 4.
+To understand why, consider two bonds, X and Y. Suppose that bond X has a price of  \$80 and a modified duration of 5, while bond Y has a price of\$ 90 and a modified duration of 4.
 Because modified duration is the approximate percentage change per 100 basis point change in yield, a 100 basis point change in yield for bond X would change its price by about 5%.
-Based on a price of $80, its price will change by about $4 per $80 of market value.
+Based on a price of \$80, its price will change by about $4 per $80 of market value.
 Thus its dollar duration for a 100 basis point change in yields is $4 per $80 of market value.
-Similarly, for bond Y, its dollar duration for a 100 basis point change in yield per $90 of market value can be determined.
-In this case it is $3.6.
+Similarly, for bond Y, its dollar duration for a 100 basis point change in yield per \$90 of market value can be determined.
+In this case it is \$3.6.
 So, if bonds X and Y are being considered as alternative investments in some strategy other than one based on anticipating interest-rate movements, the amount of each bond in the strategy should be such that they will both have the same dollar duration.

-To illustrate this, suppose that a portfolio manager owns $10 million of par value of bond X that has a market value of $8 million.
-The dollar duration of bond X per 100 basis point change in yield for the $8 million market value is $400,000.
+To illustrate this, suppose that a portfolio manager owns \$10 million of par value of bond X that has a market value of \$8 million.
+The dollar duration of bond X per 100 basis point change in yield for the \$8 million market value is \$400,000.
 Suppose further that this portfolio manager is considering exchanging bond X that it owns in its portfolio for bond Y. If the portfolio manager wants to have the same interest-rate exposure (i.e., dollar duration) for bond Y that she currently has for bond X, she will buy a market value amount of bond Y with the same dollar duration.
-If the portfolio manager purchased $10 million of par value of bond Y and therefore $9 million of market value of bond Y, the dollar price change per 100 basis point change in yield would be only $360,000.
-If, instead, the portfolio manager purchased $10 million of market value of bond Y, the dollar duration per 100 basis point change in yield would be $400,000.
+If the portfolio manager purchased \$10 million of par value of bond Y and therefore \$9 million of market value of bond Y, the dollar price change per 100 basis point change in yield would be only \$360,000.
+If, instead, the portfolio manager purchased \$10 million of market value of bond Y, the dollar duration per 100 basis point change in yield would be \$400,000.
 Because bond Y is trading at $90, $11.11 million of par value of bond Y must be purchased to keep the dollar duration of the position for bond Y the same as for bond X.

 Mathematically, this problem can be expressed as follows: